out-of-synch spring after a non-winter: a recap

 The magnolia called ‘Elizabeth’ started opening a week ago; bad timing.
 (She’s supposed to be yellow, as above on Monday, but by Tuesday morning was orange, below, and then brown, as the frozen flowers melted and then oxidized.)
 I will be sad not to see any of my magnolias’ cucumber-like seedpods come fall as a result.

-I was also disappointed that the orientalis hybrid hellebores (like the bicolor one below) were starting to expand when the heatwave of about 10 days ago began, because their usually long and delightful show has been on fast-forward.
-They’ve peaked already—typically when they would just be getting started.
+I was also disappointed that the orientalis hybrid hellebores (like the bicolor one below) were starting to expand when a mid-March heatwave began, because their usually long and delightful show has been on fast-forward.
+By the 29th, I noted they’d peaked already—typically when they would just be getting started.

-April’s classic bulb, the Narcissus, is also well into its display, and so is Pulmonaria rubra, below, a little red-flowered groundcover I’m particularly partial to—and that some years even when there is a winter defies everything and starts super-early, anyhow.
-That’s about the only one I wasn’t really surprised to see this soon.
+April’s classic bulb, the Narcissus, was also well into its display, and so was Pulmonaria rubra, below, a little red-flowered groundcover I’m particularly partial to—and that some years even when there is a winter defies everything and starts super-early, anyhow.
+That’s about the only one I wasn’t really surprised to see so soon.

 WHAT’S NEXT?
 I’d be happy for cooler, more seasonal weather to slow things down and perhaps even normalize the pace, but then again—I’m not in charge.
 Inconvenient, perhaps, but true.
-Looks like Viburnum carlesii plans to bloom any time now (what?!?!), as does the espaliered Asian pear on the back of the house.
-We shall see.
+By the end of March it looked like Viburnum carlesii planned to bloom any time now (what?!?!), as did the espaliered Asian pear on the back of the house.
+We shall see was all I could say.

-Good news: It rained yesterday, something we haven’t seen in ages here, and so for now I’ll act like I would in any other late March: I’ll plant my peas today in the slightly moist soil, and some spinach too.
-If the heavens aren’t enforcing any sense of normalcy, I guess I will–or at least that tiniest bit, one seed at a time.
+Good news: It rained near the end of the month, something we haven’t seen in ages here, and so for now I’ll act like I would in any other late March: I’ll plant my peas today in the slightly moist soil, and some spinach, too.
+If the heavens aren’t enforcing any sense of normalcy, I guess I would, anyhow–or at least that tiniest bit, one seed at a time.